 Compelling figures provide the necessary evidence that veganism is gaining traction all across the globe.
 For instance, a Vegan Society-commissioned study revealed that since 2009, the number of vegans in the UK has risen at a stupefying overall rate of 350%.
 The Chinese government recently released new dietary guidelines which may result in its 1.3 billion reduce their meat intake by half of the current amount.
-In Portugal, a 400% rise in vegetarianism has been observed in the last decade, states a research by Nielsen Holdings.
+In Portugal, a 400% rise in vegetarianism has been observed in the last decade, states research by Nielsen Holdings.

 The above trends and developments reflect the changing nutrition proclivities of the current and the future generations.
-Awareness regarding the importance of perpetuating the cause of sustainable development can be one of the key reasons for this rapidly transforming behaviour.
+Awareness regarding the importance of perpetuating the cause of sustainable development can be one of the key reasons for this rapidly transforming behavior.
 But will unbridled conversion to veganism have the desired ecological effect?
 And what will be the economic ramifications?
 Only time will tell.